 What is a choroidal nevus?

 A choroidal nevus is a benign collection of pigmented cells (melanocytes) in the choroid, the vascular layer that nourishes the outer retina.
-Choroidal nevi are extremely common, occuring in about 5% of the general population.
+Choroidal nevi are extremely common, occurring in about 5% of the general population.
 They usually develop after puberty and are rarely found in African Americans.
 Choroidal nevi virtually never cause any symptoms and are usually diagnosed during a dilated retinal examination.

-What is a CHRPE?
+What is CHRPE?

 How is a choroidal nevus treated?

 The vast majority of choroidal nevi require a baseline clinical drawing or photograph, followed by a yearly dilated retinal examination.
-Their significance is that they can very rarely undergo malignant transformation into a choroidal malignant melanoma.
-Choroidal melanomas are exceedingly rare, with only a few thousand cases developing every year in the US.
+Their significance is that they can very rarely undergo malignant transformation into a uveal malignant melanoma.
+Uveal melanomas are exceedingly rare, with only a few thousand cases developing every year in the US.
 Clinical features predicting that a nevus that might grow or become malignant include vision symptoms, posterior margin touching the optic disc, thickness > 2 mm, and overlying orange pigment or fluid.

 View more retina images at Retina Rocks, the world’s largest online multimedia retina image library and bibliography repository.